as3hr/eCommerce/README.md

 This is the admin panel for my fullStack e-commerce project, built using Flutter.

-## Desktop version (future migration to web planned)!!
+## Desktop version (future migration to web planned)

 ## Features
 - Go Router for routing
-- Chat support for communication with all users
+- Real time Chat support for communication with all users via socket.io
 - Graphs and calculations for orders and products at the landing page
 - Add, delete, and manage products with images.
 - GetX state management